grame-cncm/faustdoc/src/workshops/2020-11-21-faust-vcvrack.md

 ###### GUI description using SVG:

 The module GUI is done using SVG.
-Developers will classically develop the background layer with [Inkscape](https://inkscape.org/) or a similar tool, with special conventions to describe audio or CV inputs/outputs, UI items (knobs, lights, custom widgets... ).
+Developers will classically prepare the background layer with [Inkscape](https://inkscape.org/) or a similar tool, with special conventions to describe audio or CV inputs/outputs, UI items (knobs, lights, custom widgets... ).
 Here a example of a basic SVG template with a *light*, a *param* (like knob), an *audio or CV input*, and an *audio or CV output*:

 <img src="img/VCV_SVG.png" width="12%" class="mx-auto d-block">